rmsk2/moreorless/readme.md

 Midterm goals

-- Add some kind of word wrap when you reach the end of the line while typing
+- Add the possibility to reformat a marked region of the document in order to make modifying documents which are simple text files (but not source code in some form or another) easier
 - use a beep to signal to the user that a command excecution is not possible

 After that possibly